Powered by Fr. Abraham Mutholath Foundation NFP

 MESSAGE

-2. The Holy Eucharist that Jesus established and commanded us to continue in the church is his greatest gift for us to keep up our covenantal relationship with him.
-Let us make use of every opportunity to take part in the Holy Mass in the church.
+1. The Holy Eucharist that Jesus established and commanded us to continue in the Church is his greatest gift for us to keep up our covenantal relationship with him.
+Let us make use of every opportunity to take part in the Holy Mass in Church.

-3. As we remember the establishment of priesthood in the church, let us pray for all the priests and pledge our cooperation with them in building up of the church.
+2. As we remember the establishment of the priesthood in the Church, let us pray for all our priests and pledge our cooperation with them in the building up of the Church.

-4. Judas, along with the other apostles, had received the baptism, washing of feet, the Holy Eucharist, and even ordination from Jesus.
+3. Judas, along with the other apostles, had received baptism, washing of feet, the Holy Eucharist, and even ordination from Jesus.
 Still, he failed, not because of any deficiency on Jesus’ part, but because he was gripped by the love of money that Jesus had warned against.
 Judas even ignored the warnings Jesus gave at the Last Supper.
-Satan is after the holy people with offers of wealth and temporal glory.
-They will resist the Word of God if worldly desires become their priority.
+Satan gamely accosts holy people with tempting offers of wealth and temporal glory.
+Such people will repel the Word of God if worldly desires become their priority.